Fans give millions to Damar Hamlin's toy drive for kids

 Then came Monday, when the Buffalo Bills safety was critically injured and needed his heart restarted on the field in a chilling scene that unfolded during a nationally televised game against the Cincinnati Bengals.
 He instantly became one of the biggest stories in sports, and thousands of people found his GoFundMe page.

-The result: roughly $3.7 million donated in the first 12 hours.
+The result: roughly $4.4 million donated in the first 17 hours after his injury.
 And the number is climbing.

-“There are moments in life that stop the world,” wrote Michael Lynch, who donated Tuesday morning.
+“There are moments in life that stop the world,” wrote Michael Lynch, who donated.
 “We all pray for two things.
 Your speedy recovery and that your impact to the world is enhanced by your go fund me.”

 The messages poured in from different fan bases, many of the donors letting the world know that they support other teams.
 One came with a hashtag that read, “we are all Bills fans.”

 Hamlin started the GoFundMe in December 2020.
 He was just wrapping up his college career and getting ready for the NFL draft process.
-And he wanted to have a toy drive at Kelly and Nina’s Daycare Center in his hometown of McKees Rocks, Pennsylvania, a place with about 6,000 residents along the south bank of the Ohio River.
+And he wanted to have a toy drive at Kelly and Nina’s Daycare Center — a facility co-owned by his mother — in his hometown of McKees Rocks, Pennsylvania, a place with about 6,000 residents along the south bank of the Ohio River.

 “As I embark on my journey to the NFL, I will never forget where I come from and I am committed to using my platform to positively impact the community that raised me,” Hamlin wrote when setting up the drive.
 “I created The Chasing M’s Foundation as a vehicle that will allow me to deliver that impact, and the first program is the 2020 Community Toy Drive.
 This campaign gives you the opportunity to contribute to our first initiative and positively impact children who have been hardest hit by the pandemic.”